 Mortgage pre-qualification enables you to estimate how much you can borrow from a lender.
 This helps you plan for the maximum price of the home you can afford using a mortgage financed by that lender.

 Clearly, for maximum value, you would want to explore multiple lenders, comparing their mortgage products and the interest rates they quote.
-This is where working with an online mortgage broker such as STEM Lending helps you save.
+This is where working with an online mortgage broker such as Stem Lending helps you save.
 You can compare multiple options with much lesser time spent as compared to shopping offline.
-Explore options here: https://www.stemlending.com/apply.
+Get started with your options here: stemlending.com/quote.

 - Credit score

 - Overall debt at the time of application.

 It is essential to build up a strong credit score and monitor your credit before applying for pre-qualification.
 To learn more, check out Stem Lending's article on credit report monitoring: Proactively monitor credit report before seeking mortgage.

 A key metric to understand regarding mortgage pre-qualification is your monthly Debt-to-Income ratio, often abbreviated as DTI.
 The debt-to-income ratio is: (Sum of all the Monthly Debt Payments) divided by (Gross Monthly Income).